malishben360/short-link/README.md

 #### `mongodb+srv://<YOUR_USERNAME>:<YOUR_PASSWORD>@<YOUR_CLUSTER_URL>/<DATABASE_NAME>?retryWrites=true&w=majority`
 Put this string on line 5 of .env file.

+### Note:
+You can install mongoDB locally using this [`guide`](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-windows/)

+### Clone the repository
+1. Clone this repository to your local machine using git clone [https://github.com/your-username/short-link.git](https://github.com/your-username/short-link.git).
+2. Install the required dependencies using npm install
+3. Create a .env file in the root of the project and fill in the required environment variables.
+See .env.example for an example configuration or rename the file to .env.
+4. Start the server using npm run start

-## Testing
+### Testing
-To run the tests for ShortLink, Create the a new user with the above sample payload via the register end point, and use the command `npm run test`.
+To run the tests for ShortLink, Create a new user with the above sample payload via the register end point, and use the command `npm run test`.
 This will run all the Jest tests in the src/tests directory and give you a report of the test results.
+#### Note: make sure a user with email address malish@indicina.co and password 12345 is created before runing the tests.

 ## Sugestions and Contributions
 The project main objective is to make three API endpoints available: